-The Automotive MMI posted no movement for our January reading, sticking at 97 after a four-point jump from November to December.
+The Automotive Monthly Metals Index (MMI) posted no movement for our January reading, sticking at 97 after a four-point jump from November to December.

 The January MMI reading — which tracks the sector’s December performance — has risen significantly in the last 12 months.
 The sub-index posted an 82 for its January 2017 reading.